-The Epilepsy courses at Training for Care aim to raise the awareness of epilepsy and guide people on how to support service users who have been diagnosed with the condition.
-We have courses in Epilepsy Awareness and Epilepsy in Later Life which will give a good introduction or refresher to the condition as well as more comprehensive courses in administering rescue medications.
+Our Epilepsy courses aim to raise the awareness of epilepsy and guide people on how to support service users who have been diagnosed with the condition.

 Please select from the COURSES menu for full details of content, duration and fees.
 If you wish to book onto one of our open courses, dates are listed below.
 Or, if you are looking to arrange a training session on a date of your choice, please select a course and go to the group booking section.